Information on this page is for customers in

 usage Usage

-Your bill depends on how much energy you use and ultimately impacts both the supply and delivery portions of your bill.
+The amount of your bill depends on how much energy you use.
+Your electricity usage impacts both the supply and delivery portions of your bill.

 What you can do

-From opening your blinds to sealing cracks, there is a lot you can do to make your home more efficient in the winter and conserve heat.
+From closing your blinds to sealing cracks, there is a lot you can do to make your home more efficient during warmer months.

 See tips and tools to help

-A Home Energy Assessment can connect homeowners, renters and landlords with a specialist who could find energy-saving opportunities in your home and connect you with rebates to help make improvements.
-Income-eligible options are available.
+A Home Energy Assessment can connect homeowners, renters and landlords with a specialist to find energy-saving opportunities in your home and connect you with rebates to help make improvements.
+Income-eligible options are also available.

 Get started